 West to East: Lee Pass to the Grotto

 Hiking the Zion Traverse from West to East means that you begin the trip with a shuttle to Lee Pass and then hike back towards Zion’s Main Canyon.
 The park shuttles run every 10-15 minutes until the evening on a set scheldule, so you don’t have to worry about timing your exit to meet up with any pre-arranged transportation, though do you have to make sure you finish your hike before the shuttles stop running.
-If you’re staying in Springdale after your backpacking trip, this means you can hike out at leisure and then take the shuttle back to the Visitor Center.
+If you’re staying in Springdale after your backpacking trip, this means you can hike out at leisure and then take the park shuttle back to the Visitor Center.
 Alternatively, if you have your own vehicle you could choose to park at the Lee Pass trailhead and then arrange a private shuttle back to your car from the Visitor Center.

 Hiking in this direction also means you begin and end the trip with a loss of elevation: a 1250ft descent from Lee Pass to Kolob Canyon and a 3000 ft descent from West Rim to the Main Canyon.
 The vistas also get increasingly better the further into the trip you go, culminating with the famous views of Angel’s Landing.
 This does mean you’re hiking towards the crowds on your last day.